PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 }
 ```

-## Performance
+## One more tweak
-Like with many effects, we can just increase the step count, get good looking results, accept the performance hit and call it a day.
+Like with many effects, we can just have a high step count, get good looking results, accept the performance hit and call it a day.
-Afterall, who has time to trade banding (resulting from a low sample count) for noise, blur it to only then be able to use it, right ?
+Afterall, who has the time to trade banding for noise by offseting the ray's start position, blur it, and only then be able to use it, right ?
 I totally understand and I would like to mention that if you have a TAA implementation in your project, you can do the following:

-Choose a noise function and add a temporal factor to it.
+We need to choose a noise function and add a temporal factor to it.
-I based my version on [Jorge Jimenez's](http://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare)
+I derived my version based on [Jorge Jimenez's](http://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare)
-interleaved gradient noise function as it works particulary well with TAA.
+interleaved gradient noise function, as it works particulary well with TAA.
 ```
 float interleaved_gradient_noise(float2 position_screen)
 {